Land of Hope and Glory: Films and television

 "Land of Hope and Glory" was sung by Jeanette MacDonald in the 1941 MGM film, Smilin' Through.

 Stanley Kubrick's 1971 film A Clockwork Orange uses Elgar's version to herald the arrival of the Minister of the Interior in Alex's story.

+At the end of every episode of It Ain't Half Hot Mum, the character Muhammad (portrayed by Dino Shafeek) would sing the song while playing the sitar, before he was interrupted by Sergeant Major Williams (portrayed by Windsor Davies), yelling at him to "shut up!", which was Williams' catchphrase.

 The song inspired the title of John Boorman's 1987 film of the same name, depicting World War II through the eyes of a 10-year-old boy.

-In 1997, the Labour Party broadcast a 5 minute long television broadcast criticizing the Conservative Party and John Major's handling as Prime Minister.
+The song is considered as the unofficial party anthem of the Conservative Party.
+In 1997, the Labour Party broadcast a 5 minute long television broadcast criticising the Conservatives and John Major as Prime Minister.
 The song was ironically used in the entirety of the broadcast.

 The song is also used in the 2012 Japanese film Little Maestra.
 It is set in a small fishing village in Shikamachi, Ishikawa Prefecture, who depend on the local amateur orchestra as their favourite source of entertainment.
 When the conductor dies unexpectedly, the townspeople recruit the man's granddaughter, a high school student with a talent for conducting.
-The song is heard three times throughout the movie.
+The song is heard three times throughout the film.

 In the British television comedy The Goodies, a recurring joke involves Tim Brooke-Taylor's character playing a recording of "Land of Hope and Glory" every time he makes a patriotic, motivational speech.

 In Kingsman: The Secret Service, Merlin activates the implanted chips' failsafe, killing the guards and conspirators as heads explode around the world, to the tune of "Land of Hope and Glory".

+It was used for the British postcard for the Eurovision Song Contest 1982 before the British entry.

+"Land of Hope and Glory" is featured at the very end of the end credits scene of Kin'iro Mosaic: Thank You!! the finale film ending of the popular slice-of-life anime Kin'iro Mosaic from Japan featuring several British characters.
+The song is played in the context of a high school graduation ceremony after which characters Alice and Shinobu travel to England to enroll in university there.
+Characters Aya, Youko and Karen remain in Japan to continue their studies at a girls' university.
+The song as sung in the show only features the chorus.